 Alpaca 663 Tango with 1.
 Toho Trans-rainbow Ruby 2.
 Toho Higher-metallic dark amethyst 3.Toho Hybrid colortrends aurora red

 Alpaca 668 Disco with 1.
-Toho Silver-lined topaz 2.
-Toho Matte-color opaque gray 3.
+Toho Silver-lined Topaz 2.
+Toho Matte-color opaque grey 3.
 Toho Silver-lined frosted lt tanzanite

 Alpaca Rhythm 670 Bop with alternating Toho Opaque-Lustered Navajo White and Toho Silver-Lined Milky Soft Pink